 15 Festive Things to do in the Hudson Valley in the Fall

 There is a place where the leaves are always turning, and it’s not in New England.
 It’s in the Hudson Valley of New York State.
-For many years, people have been coming from all over the world to see the beautiful colors that only autumn can bring.
+For many years, people have been coming worldwide to see the beautiful colors that only autumn can bring.
 From Albany to Kingston, there are so many things to do and places to go this time of year that you won’t ever want to leave!
 Here are the best things to do in the Hudson Valley in the Fall.

 Where is the Hudson Valley?

-The Hudson Valley is a region in New York that is adjacent to the Hudson River.
+The Hudson Valley is a region in New York adjacent to the Hudson River.
 The valley begins at Manhattan and flows northward into southern Albany.

-It runs through the counties of Dutchess, Ulster, and Greene in the state.
-The main cities that are a part of this valley are Poughkeepsie, Kingston, Albany, New Paltz, and more.
+It runs through the counties of Dutchess, Ulster, and Greene.
+The main cities in this valley are Poughkeepsie, Kingston, Albany, New Paltz, and more.

-Best things to do in the Hudson Valley in the Fall
+Here are the very best things to do in the Hudson Valley this fall:

 Visit The Olana Museum

 The Olana Museum was established by painter Frederic Church who was one of the leading Hudson River School artists.
-He made sure that his house had many paintings and sculptures which showed Hudson Valley’s landscape as it looked in 1852 when he moved to this house.
-Today you can visit this museum to see how the arts were practiced back then!
+He made sure that his house had many paintings and sculptures that showed Hudson Valley’s landscape as it looked in 1852 when he moved to this house.
+Today, you can visit this museum to see how the arts were practiced back then!

-The tour is a part historic home tour, part garden tour and part museum.
-If you are interested in early American painters you absolutely must visit!
+The tour is part historic home tour, part garden tour, and part museum.
+If you are interested in early American painters, you absolutely must visit!

 Plan on 2 hours.